bgayman/FlipBook/README.md

 ```

-Generating a gif you should get something like:
+Generating a gif with the code above you should get something like:

 ![Animated gif of gradient layer composition](https://bradgayman.com/FlipBook/assets/layerGradient.gif)